Jagjit Singh: Personal life

 In 1990, Vivek Singh (Jagjit Singh and Chitra's son) died in a road accident at the age of 20.
 This came as a profound shock to Jagjit and Chitra Singh.
 They gave up music for a full year after the death.
 At the end of that period, Jagjit returned slowly to music, but Chitra announced her retirement and declared that she would not sing or record any more songs.
+In 2009, his step-daughter, Monica Chowdhary, aged 50, died by suicide.

 Singh had suffered from numerous ailments like diabetes and hypertension during his later life, and had undergone two heart bypass surgeries in 1998 and 2007.
 A chain smoker for decades, he had stopped smoking after his first heart attack.

 Death

 Singh turned 70 in February 2011.
 To celebrate his 70th birthday he committed 70 concerts in different parts of the world.
 He toured the UK, Singapore, Mauritius, inter alias, in 2011 and was due to perform with Ghulam Ali in Mumbai but suffered a brain haemorrhage on 23 September 2011.
-He was in coma for over two weeks and died on 10 October at Lilavati Hospital, in Mumbai.
+He was in a coma for over two weeks and died on 10 October at Lilavati Hospital, in Mumbai.
 He was cremated the following day at Chandanwadi Crematorium near Marine Lines in Mumbai.

 A number of tributes have been paid to Singh after his death, and some tried to cash in on his popularity, which was criticised by his wife.